hillaper/Rela2x/README.md

    - `RELAXATION_THEORY` handles the level of theory used: semiclassical `'sc'`, or quantum mechanical (Lindbladian) `'qm'`.

-   So, the possible values are:

-   - `RELAXATION_THEORY = 'sc'` or `'qm'`

-   where the default value is the first one.
-The easiest way to access this is through the `set_relaxation_theory` function.
+   The default value is `'sc'`.
+Note that `RELAXATION_THEORY` is not brought into your namespace by `from rela2x import *`, so assigning to a bare `RELAXATION_THEORY` in your own script has no effect.
+Set it through the `set_relaxation_theory` function instead.
 For instance:

    ```python
    set_relaxation_theory('qm')